 Evidence-Informed Interventions (E2i)May 2018

-Overview of E2i goal to identify and provide support for the implementation of evidence-informed interventions to reduce HIV-related health disparities and improve health outcomes.
+Overview of E2i and its goal to identify and provide support for the implementation of evidence-informed interventions to reduce HIV-related health disparities and improve health outcomes.

 National Center for Innovation in HIV CareMay 2017

-Review of research on the causes of higher trauma prevalence among PLWH, the relationship of trauma symptoms to decreased engagement in HIV services, and best practices in trauma-informed care.
+Review of research on the causes of higher trauma prevalence among People with HIV.
+The relationship of trauma symptoms to decreased engagement in HIV services, and best practices in trauma-informed care.

 Howard Brown Health CenterOctober 2012